shiyang0817/log-aggregation/README.md

-the solution diagram is shown as below: assume that customer have on-prem system deployments at Singapore and Australia.
+the solution diagram is shown as below: assume that customer has on-prem system deployments at Singapore and Australia.
 Singapore will be the central hub for all logs.
 ![Screen Shot 2022-01-07 at 12 48 17 PM](https://user-images.githubusercontent.com/97269758/148493379-3d8a64f6-8ca8-4d66-9662-33701b725a28.png)